CAD97/rust-lexical-spec/README.md

 ### Nice to haves:

+- Show semi-formally that the imperitively-specced cooking transform is context-free (regular?)
 - Generate spec text and reference impl from structured metadata
 - More structured test battery, probably homebrew rather than `insta`
 - RFC this specification